Investment Return Assumptions

 Introduction

-As of December 31, 2023, state and local government retirement systems held assets of approximately $5.99 trillion.
-These assets are held in trust and invested to pre-fund the cost of pension benefits.
-The investment return on these assets matters, as investment earnings account for a majority of public pension financing.
+As of December 31, 2024, state and local government retirement systems held assets of approximately $6.2 trillion.1 These assets are held in trust and invested to pre-fund the cost of pension benefits.
+Because investment earnings account for a majority of public pension revenues, the investment return on these assets has an outsized effect on public pension plan funding levels and costs.
 A shortfall in long-term expected investment earnings must, over time, be made up by higher contributions, reduced benefits, or both.

-Funding a pension benefit requires the use of projections, known as actuarial assumptions, about future events.
+Funding a pension benefit requires the use of predictions about future events, which are used to develop actuarial assumptions.
 Actuarial assumptions fall into one of two broad categories: demographic and economic.
-Demographic assumptions are those pertaining to a pension plan’s membership, such as changes in the number of working and retired plan participants; when participants will retire, and how long they’ll live after they retire.
-Economic assumptions pertain to such factors as the rate of wage growth and the future expected investment return on the fund’s assets.
+Demographic assumptions are those pertaining to a pension plan’s membership, such as changes in the number of working and retired plan participants; at what age participants will retire, and how long they’ll live after they retire.
+Economic assumptions pertain to such factors as the rate of plan participant wage growth and the future expected investment return on the fund’s assets.

 As with other actuarial assumptions, projecting public pension fund investment returns requires a focus on the long-term.
-This brief discusses how investment return assumptions are established and evaluated, and the investment of public pension assets within a challenging investment environment.
+This brief discusses how investment return assumptions are established and evaluated, and recent trends and changes in assumed rates used by public pension plans.

 Date Published